|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Here's an easy dessert recipe for a canned fruit crisp which uses package instant oatmeal for the streusel topping.
 Use any canned fruit that suits your fancy and keep the ingredients on hand so you can whip this up at a moment's notice when unexpected company arrives.
 They'll think you're Wonder Woman!

-- 2 (1.6-ounce) packages instant oatmeal uncooked (cinnamon and spice or plain)
+2 (1.6-ounce) packages instant oatmeal, cinnamon spice or plain

-- 1/2 cup chopped and lightly toasted nuts (pecans, walnuts, almonds, hazelnuts)
+1/2 cup chopped and lightly toasted nuts, such as pecans, walnuts, almonds, hazelnuts

 Gather the ingredients.

 Lightly grease an 8- or 9-inch-square glass pan.
 Pour fruit into the pan.

 In a small bowl, combine oatmeal, flour, nuts, and melted butter.
 Add the optional tablespoon of sugar if desired, and stir to combine well and until the topping clumps together.
 Sprinkle over the fruit.

 Bake 15 minutes or until golden brown (longer if you have doubled or tripled the recipe).
 Remove from the oven and serve warm on its own or with sweetened whipped cream or ice cream.

 Remove from the oven when the topping is golden brown and serve warm on its own or with sweetened whipped cream or ice cream.